 For the praline sauce:

-In a small sauce pan, place the butter and brown sugar.
-Using medium heat, bring to a boil.
-Lower the heat and then simmer lightly for about one minute, stirring constantly until the sauce thickens.
+In a small sauce pan, place the butter and brown sugar and melt using medium heat.
+Cook until it starts to bubble and the sugar and butter have completely mixed together.
 Remove from heat and then drizzle over the bread.
 Cool completely.
-You can also opt to let the bread completely cool first and then drizzle the praline topping afterwards.
-That’s what I did.
+You can also opt to let the bread completely cool first and then drizzle the buttery topping afterwards.

 If you like what you see and would like to receive new recipe updates we’d love you to subscribe to our posts and join our site.
 Also do like us in Facebook so you can get the latest updates and so much more.
 Thanks for visiting and happy browsing!